Fel1324/-JOJO-Characters/README.md

 <h2 id="license">📝 Licença</h2>

-Esse projeto está sob a licença MIT.
+O projeto está sob a licença MIT.